graciegould/platform-boilerplate/changes/1-scaffold-monorepo/pull-request.md

 ## 🚀 Summary for AI & Human Reviewers

 This pull request establishes the foundational monorepo structure for the entire platform.
-It creates seven distinct packages under PNPM workspaces, defines the dependency graph between them (`app` -> `ui` -> `core`), and installs the necessary tooling (`typescript`, `ts-node`) to validate the setup.
-The result is a clean, linkable, and scalable monorepo, ready for feature development.
+It creates seven distinct packages under PNPM workspaces, defines the dependency graph, and installs the necessary tooling.

+**Update**: This PR also addresses initial review feedback by adding a root `README.md`, a `tsconfig.json` for consistent TypeScript settings, and an automated smoke test script.

 ---

 ## 🧱 Architectural Impact

+**New Root Files:**
+- `README.md`
+- `tsconfig.json`

 **Modified Packages:**
 - `[x] platform-core`